Argentina moves to increase financing options ahead of debt talks

 The central bank also is talking with investment banks about a financing deal of up to $7 billion, another part of its push to shore up foreign exchange reserves that were run down by previous President Cristina Fernandez.
 The free-spending interventionist Fernandez was succeeded last month by Mauricio Macri who is moving to more free-market policies.

-The new bonds are governed by Argentine law and mature in 2022, 2025 and 2027.
+The new bonds mature in 2022, 2025 and 2027, the government said on Wednesday.
 They were traded for non-transferable notes that a previous government owed to the central bank and matured at the start of the year.

-"The notes had to be transferred into bonds before they could be sold as a way of increasing central bank reserves," said Fausto Spotorno, an economist with local consultancy OJF.
+"The notes had to be transferred into bonds before they could be sold as a way of increasing central bank reserves," said Fausto Spotorno, an economist with local consultancy OGF.

-"The central bank could also try to use them as collateral in a Repo operation, at least in the local market and perhaps with the international investment banks," Spotorno said.
+"The central bank could also try to use them as collateral for a loan, at least in the local market and perhaps with the international investment banks," Spotorno said.

-The outlook for currency reserves has improved enough over recent days to take pressure off the country to get bank financing, two sources close to those talks told Reuters.
+The outlook for currency reserves has improved enough over recent days to take pressure off the country's effort to clinch a bank financing deal, two sources close to those talks told Reuters.

-"Negotiations with the banks remain open, but now there is no urgency," one of the sources said.

 The hedge funds, known as "holdouts" for having rejected the roughly 70 percent repayment cuts offered in Argentina's 2005 and 2010 bond restructurings, are expected to fight any bank loan deal until their suit is settled.

-Argentina is betting the injunction would not apply to a borrowing deal with private banks if it is the central bank and not the government that acts as the local counterpart.
+The debt saga started with a 2002 crisis that threw millions of middle-class Argentines into poverty.
+Many were helped by the generous welfare spending of Fernandez, who ruled from 2007 until last month.
+But her interventionist policies took a toll in the form of wide deficits, low reserves and high inflation.

-Banks involved in the financing talks include HSBC Holdings Plc (HSBA.L), JPMorgan Chase & Co (JPM.N), Goldman Sachs Group Inc (GS.N), Deutsche Bank AG (DBKGn.DE) and Citigroup Inc C.N., according to sources familiar with the negotiations.
+Banks involved in the financing talks include HSBC Holdings Plc, JPMorgan Chase & Co, Goldman Sachs Group Inc, Deutsche Bank AG and Citigroup Inc, according to sources familiar with the negotiations.

-Macri promises to rejuvenate the economy by opening local markets after years of strict currency and trade controls.
+Macri won the November election on promises of rejuvenating the economy by opening local markets after years of strict currency and trade controls.

 His policies sparked a pre-Christmas one-day currency drop of 26.6 percent.
 This spurred exports and increased dollar inflows, which along with a currency swap with China has started to shore up central bank reserves.